maximnaidenov/angular-busy-tracker/README.md

 * All visual content comes from templates, no hardcoded DOM manipulations.
 * Generic and consistent interface simplifies extensions.
 * Tracked promise is simply passed to directive, no need for string ids.
+* Tracks a promise or an array of promises, works fine with self-cleaning arrays of promises.

 ##Installation